Key differences between search terms and topics

 Due to these data quality issues, topics should be used cautiously, especially for critical decision-making.
 It's advisable to cross-reference topic data with search term data and other sources to ensure accuracy.

-Here's an example if we try to search "Starbucks" the topic.
+Here's an example if you try to search "Starbucks" the topic.

 When to use search terms vs. topics